Say goodbye to split ends! This homemade hair serum helps to repair dry and damaged ends using a concentrated formula of nourishing hair oils.

 - 1 tbsp argan oil

-- 1 oz bottle with dropper
+- 1 oz glass bottle with dropper

 - Using a funnel, pour oils and essential oils into a glass bottle with a dropper top.
 Place the lid back on and gently shake to combine.
 Use up to 2-3 times a week.

 As always, this is not personal medical advice and we recommend that you talk with your doctor before trying or using any new products.
 I am not a doctor.
 All opinions expressed are my own personal thoughts and feelings of the products mentioned.
 Check with your doctor or health practitioner if you are uncertain about trying out any of the products, recipes or tips mentioned in this post.

 Gerber, Stephanie.
 (February 21, 2018).
 Nourishing Rosemary Hair Serum.
 Hello Glow.
 Retrieved from https://helloglow.co/rosemary-hair-serum/